-And I'll note: there are many of you who believe you want to live in a police state where enforcement is the mechanism we rely on to address traffic issues.
-I'll just respond with the observation that you are likely part of a demographic that doesn't get pulled over often (and, as I've tried to demonstrate here, it's not because you are always following the law) AND, from my experience, the more aggressively traffic laws are enforced on the middle class, the more complaints and resentment there is.
+There are some of you who want to live in a police state where enforcement is the mechanism we rely on to address traffic issues.
+I'll just respond with the observation that you are likely part of a demographic that doesn't get pulled over often (and, as I've tried to demonstrate here, it's not because you are always following the law).
+Furthermore, from my experience, the more aggressively traffic laws are enforced on the middle class, the more complaining and resentment there is.
 I've seen a police chief reprimanded for parking patrol cars down the street from the bar and then pulling over everyone who broke any small law around closing time.
-Very effective for DUI enforcement.
-Not good public relations.
+That’s very effective for DUI enforcement, but it’s not good for public relations.

 So let's put the onus on engineers, urban designers and others (because engineers should not be designing streets) for speeding, but what about the other infractions?
 What about all those people rolling through stop signs, driving with a tail light out or doing other non-heinous crimes that currently present either (a) an opportunity for law enforcement officers to fish for a big catch or (b) the most dangerous thing a police officer must do, depending on your point of view?

 What if I'm driving someone else's car?
-The same thing as if you park someone else's car illegally -- work it out.
+The same thing as if I park someone else's car illegally: We work it out.

-Of course, I would track all of these incidents.
-If there was a place where people were predisposed to roll through red lights, I would haul my design team out there to figure out why.
-And if I'm the mayor or city engineer, I do the same thing every time there is a collision with a biker or pedestrian or any time a collision results in hospitalization.
-We have the NTSB for airline crashes where we redesign entire planes based on what we find, but if we can blame speeding for any automobile crash, we check the box and move on.
-Not good enough.
+Of course, all of these incidents should also be tracked.
+If there is a place where people are predisposed to roll through red lights, I would haul my design team out there to figure out why.
+And if I'm the mayor or city engineer, I’d do the same thing every time there is a collision with a biker or person walking or any time a collision results in hospitalization.
+We have the National Transportation Safety Board for airline crashes which often leads to redesigning entire planes based on what we find, yet if we can blame speeding for any automobile crash, we tend to check the box and move on.
+That’s not good enough.

 I'm sick of seeing people killed during routine traffic stops, events that are as unnecessary as they are unhelpful.
 There are better ways for us to handle these situations.
 Let's end the traffic stop.